Ths2-9Y-LqJt6/ansible-101/README.md

 This should also install dependencies, including paramiko, PyYAML, and Jinja2.

 You can install Ansible other ways, but I recommend installing via PIP so you can take advantage of any python packages installed by PIP.

 #Getting Started

-Create an /etc/ansible/hosts file.
+Create the folder /etc/ansible and then create the file /etc/ansible/hosts.
 This will allow you to group hosts together with a group name.
-For example, your /etc/ansible/hosts file might look like:
+Assuming you had three debian hosts on your 100.42.00.xx network, your /etc/ansible/hosts file might look like:

 ```
 [local]